 You have some interest in research and you’re looking to test the waters before committing.
 In that case, think of it like a hands-on internship project.
 One where you don’t get paid, that is.

 You are particularly passionate about a specific topic in your discipline (e.g. social psychology, quantum mechanics??) and you want to use this opportunity to expand your knowledge base or plan ahead.
 FYP-URECA is this initiative where you basically do a sequel to your original URECA project with the same professor, but this time you mark it as a FYP.
 This obviously suggests a great deal of dedication to a single topic.
+(2021 update: this paid off for me!
+I qualified for FYP-URECA because of this foundation I had set two years back).

 You are emotionally and physically ready to invest a substantial portion of your time developing and cultivating an idea that may not pay off in the end (I would know).